gjpelletier/stepAIC/README.md

 ### Ridge

-The **ridge** function in the stepAIC module provides output of regression models and summary statistics using the following methods:
+The **ridge** function in the stepAIC module provides output of regression models and summary statistics using the following methods from sklearn.linear_model:

 - RidgeCV: RidgeCV regression with default cross-validation using the MSE as the scoring criterion to optimize alpha
 - RidgeAIC: Ridge regression using AIC as the scoring criterion to optimize alpha by trial